Tyrese-FullStackGenius/rev-leonardo.ai/README.md

 Configuring the Bot Accounts
 The client requires you to set up your bot accounts in the config.json file.

-# You can only use temp throw away accounts.
-It's too risky to allow login using google accounts or any other provider.
-Just make throwaways and load them in.
+> You can only load accounts which have email, password; You cannot login using a Google Account or any other third party accounts.

 The file should be structured as follows: